Sunday, June 24, 2012

 Garlic and Herb Roasted Tomatoes

 I selected the roasted tomato recipe because the recipe called for fresh oregano and fresh basil.
 Both of which were growing on my deck in pots.
-Since my plants were ready to be harvested, I became very excited.

 Ingredients and Instructions from Mostly Food and Craft's site